thaysom22/quizzical/README.md

 2. I want to quickly find where to search for content, so that I can find the specific content I need
 3. I want search results to be presented to me clearly and succinctly, so that I have a useful overview of the content available
 4. I want to be able to click on a search result to view the content in more detail, so that I can decide to use it more not
-5. I want to be able to view a varied selection of content in a single clear view, so that I can get an idea of the content the site offers and what might be relevant for me
+5. I want to be able to view a varied selection of content in a single clear view, so that I can get an idea of the content the site offers and what might be relevant for me.
 6. I want quiz content to be categorized by subject/topic, so that I can find content that I need by navigating the site
 7. I want the navigation buttons and links to be intuitively located and designed, so that I can traverse the site easily and efficiently
 8. I want to easily find where I can create by own quiz content and for the inputs to be intuitive and appropriate, so that I can share my own content effectively on the site